 Here are some specific examples of NASA scientist roles, along with brief descriptions of their focus areas:

-Role | Focus Area |
+| Role | Focus Area |

-Planetary Scientist | Formation, evolution, and characteristics of planets and celestial bodies |
+| Planetary Scientist | Researches the formation, structure, and evolution of planets, moons, asteroids, and other celestial bodies. |

-Heliophysicist | The Sun and its influence on the solar system |
+| Heliophysicist | Focuses on the Sun and its effects on the solar system, including solar storms and space weather. |

 Steps to Become a Scientist at NASA

-Step 2: Get a Master’s Degree
+Step 2: Obtain a Master’s Degree or Ph.D.

 Step 3: Gain relevant work experience